LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 	Use the grep command above to search for the primer sequence in a file.
 If you are unfamilliar with the grep command, see :ref:`here<grep_command>`.
 Note that ambiguities (any base apart from ATCG) should be replaced with a ​``.`` (full stop) which is a special regex symbol meaning "any character".

-	Try writing the command yourself before looking at the answer in the footnote below [#f1]_.
+	Try writing the command yourself before looking at the answer in the solution box below.

 	Look at a few different libraries, both forward and reverse, both index and primer.